-- Plasma prepared from a whole blood collection which is stored at 1 to 6°C (never frozen) - Specifically approved for patients undergoing massive transfusion because of life-threatening hemorrhage and who have clinically significant coagulation deficiencies - Liquid plasma should be used within 21 days from collection to provide clinically appropriate coagulation^{2,3} - Component is irradiated prior to distribution from Versiti since it contains viable lymphocytes and can theoretically cause transfusion-associated graft-versus-host disease (TA-GVHD) in susceptible individuals - Liquid plasma is a "special order" and requires coordination with Versiti.
+- Plasma prepared from a whole blood collection and stored at 1 to 6°C (never frozen). - When stored at 1-6°C, expiration is 5 days after the expiration date of the whole blood product.
+At Versiti, liquid plasma is prepared from Group A CPD whole blood and has an expiration date of 26 days. - Clotting potential of liquid plasma at day 26 is similar to thawed plasma at day 5. - Component is irradiated prior to distribution from Versiti since it contains viable lymphocytes and can theoretically cause transfusion-associated graft-versus-host disease (TA-GVHD) in susceptible individuals. - Limited Use: Specifically approved for the initial treatment of patients undergoing massive transfusion because of life-threatening trauma/hemorrhage and who have clinically significant coagulation deficiencies. - Liquid plasma is a "special order" and requires coordination with Versiti.
 All requests must be coordinated with your Hospital Relations Specialist.